jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 "Keep the party partying.
 I'll be back in a few.
 Woooooo," I scream.

-As Jeeves carries me off with a little bit of help, I see Yelena confront Declan.
+As Jeeves carries me off with a bit of help, I see Yelena confront Declan.
 I hope I didn't wreck a good thing for her, but this was an easy way out of the party that solidifies my image as a spineless weakling.

 "Wasn't that a rather extreme reaction to merely feeling trapped," Jeeves asks as he loads me into the back seat.